SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-codebuild.md

 - Use batch builds for parallel testing or builds.

 ## 13. Summary
 AWS CodeBuild offers a scalable, reliable, and integrated solution for building software in the cloud.
-With support for multiple languages, custom environments, and seamless CI/CD integration, it’s a critical tool for modern DevOps workflows.
+With support for multiple languages, custom environments, and seamless CICD integration, it’s a critical tool for modern DevOps workflows.
 Whether used standalone or as part of CodePipeline, CodeBuild accelerates software delivery without infrastructure headaches.